sonic-net/SONiC/doc/SAI_generate_debug_dump/SAI_generate_debug_dump.md

 #### DbgGenDump orchestration
 - A new orchestration agent, `DbgGenDumpOrch`, has been introduced, which is triggered by updates in the APPL DB.

 - It updates syncd by writing to the ASIC DB and waits for a response.
-Once received, it writes the result back to the APPL DB, allowing the calling application to retrieve the file.
+Once received, it writes the result back to the APPL STATE DB, allowing the calling application to retrieve the file.

 #### DB Enhancements